Mouthwatering vegan black bean soup made with roasted poblanos and tomatillos, corn, red onions, carrots, celery, and

 - HEAT the electric pressure cooker on the sauté setting.
 When the pot is hot, add 2 tablespoons of grapeseed or extra virgin olive oil.

 - COOK a mirepoix by sautéing the onion and carrots in the oil for 10 minutes.
 The sauté setting should be medium low heat.

 - ADD the celery and sauté for another 5 to 10 minutes or until the vegetables are soft.

 - STIR the garlic and freshly ground cumin seeds into the mirepoix.
 Cook for 2 minutes to let the flavor bloom.

-- POUR the broth, beans, and the remaining ingredients, except for the lime juice and salt into the pressure cooker.
+- POUR the broth, beans, and the remaining ingredients, except for the lime juice into the pressure cooker.

 - RELEASE pressure naturally.